cosminadrianpopescu/vim-sql-workbench/README-7.md

 When the shortcut D will be pressed, the result will be fetch by calling `My_function(getline('.'))`

-Of course, the current line is relevant only for when changing a tab.
-When changing a tab, the current line will contain whatever value is on the current line in whatever buffer you are at that moment.
+Of course, the current line is only relevant only for when changing a tab.
+When changing a tab, the current line will contain whatever value is on the currently line in whatever buffer you are at that moment.

 The values for each profile, have to be a list which will contain all the options for the left panel.
 For example, in the default one, the database